medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

 </tbody>
 </table>

+>Note:The Acknowledgement standard is inherited from MedCom Messaging, therefore a detailed description of the must support elements can be found on <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank"> technical content of MedCom Messaging.</a>

 # 2 General Acknowledgement Messaging Model
-The <a href="Fig1"> Figure 1</a> illustrates the structure of the Acknowledgement message.The Acknowledgement message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedComs FHIR messaging structure</a> except from the carbon-copy destination, that is not allowed.
+The <a href="Fig1"> Figure 1</a> illustrates the structure of the Acknowledgement message.The Acknowledgement message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's FHIR messaging model</a> except from the carbon-copy destination, that is not allowed.

 <figure>
 <img src="../Images/MedComAcknowledgementMessage.png" alt="Show references between the profiles in an HospitalNotification message." style="width:50%" id="Fig1">
-<figcaption text-align="center"><b>Figure 1: Structure of the HospitalNotification message </b> </figcaption>
+<figcaption text-align="center"><b>Figure 1: Structure of the Acknowledgement message </b> </figcaption>
 </figure>

 # 3 Release Notes